 Due to the paraesthesia, if using a larger dosage like 6g, it would be ideal to split the dosage over multiple dosages throughout the day to minimise that symptom.

 That being said, consuming beta-alanine with meals can help increase carnosine further than when consumed alone.
-Consistency is the key, but if you are looking to optimise the process it could be worthwhile timing your beta-alanine with your meals.
+Consistency is the key, but if you are looking to optimise the process it could be worthwhile timing beta-alanine supplementation with your meals.

-This is important since a lot of pre-workouts feature beta-alanine, which could make this misleading.
+This is important since a lot of pre-workouts feature beta-alanine, which could be misleading.
 Taking it pre-workout offers no advantage, since it’s a cumulative effect, not intermittent.
 Plus having it in pre-workout could encourage you to take it 4-5x per week based on your training schedule, instead of every single day.

 Does It Affect Everybody in the Same Way?